Dr Laura Evis

 Egyptian Journal of Forensic Sciences (EJFS).

-Dr Evis is a fellow of the Royal Anthropological Institute (RAI).
+A Fellow of the Royal Anthropological Institute (RAI).

-Dr Evis is an Emergency Response Team Member for Blake Emergency Services.
+An Emergency Response Team Member for Blake Emergency Services.

 - ARC1007 - Archaeological and Forensic Science Practicals